raphaelgarcia7/raphaelgarcia7/README.md

 ## 👨‍💻 About Me
 Full Stack Developer with experience in building scalable and user-friendly applications.
-Specialized in **TypeScript, React, C#, and SQL**, I focus on delivering solutions that integrate backend, frontend, and cloud technologies seamlessly.
+Specialized in **C#, TypeScript, JavaScript, ASP .NET, React, and SQL**, I focus on delivering solutions that integrate backend, frontend, and cloud technologies seamlessly.

 I value **clean code, pragmatism, and problem-solving**, and I’m always learning new technologies and improving my skills to deliver high-quality software and grow in an international career.